 {

-/** @return Collection */ // ERROR: Class UserRepository has @return tag with generic class Collection but does not specify its types: T
+/** @return Collection */ // Method UserRepository::getUsers() return type with generic class Collection does not specify its types: T

 public function getUsers(): Collection